Differences between British and American EnglishTomáš Eštok 10.11.2020 Meet the World with Lexika Reading time: 9 min.

-English is the second most widely spoken mother tongue and an official language in 53 countries.
-It developed in the British Isles, but the majority of its speakers live in the US.
-English is the main language of communication throughout the world and the most popular language among foreign-language learners.
+English is the second-most widely spoken native tongue globally and an official language in 53 countries.
+It first developed in Britain—or, more precisely, in the British Isles—but the majority of its speakers live in the United States.
+English is the main language for global communication and the most popular language among foreign-language learners.

 The stress can fall on different syllables as well:

 American English sometimes simplifies the pronunciation by altering or omitting some vowel sounds:

 The differences between British and American English grammar are slightly more complicated.
 The differences are small, but they are significant.

 Take the verb to have, for instance.
 To talk about possession, British English uses the verb to have got (I have got a book.), whereas American English uses to have (I have a book.).
 An important note: the verb have got is also used in American English, but mostly to indicate obligation (I have got to go.).

 The present perfect tense usage differs as well.
 The British normally use the verb to have (I have just arrived.) in this tense, whereas the Americans usually omit this verb.
 As a result, the sentences sound simpler: I just arrived.

 The grammatical differences also include irregular verbs, for example: